uberFoo/dwarf/README.md

 ## On the Horizon

+* VSCode integration
+* Multiple files (use items)
+* enums
+* lambdas
+* Compiler for VM
+* Visibility modifiers
+* Generics
+* Macros (Yes, and I don't know why other interpreted languages don't have them.
+Am I crazy?)
+* Extensions via plugins

 ### Supertype / subtype hierarchies

-There will be some sort of support for OO-like behavior
+There will be some sort of support for OO-like behavior.
+Minimally we need inheritance, and probably polymorphism.

 ### Virtual Machine